Saros Testing Framework (STF)

 - Right click on the test you want to run and select Run As > JUnit test

-We are currently working on an version of STF that work with the HTML-GUI and therefore with both IDEs, but for now it is not possible to run the Eclipse STF tests from within IntelliJ or execute STF tests for IntelliJ.
+It is not possible to run the Eclipse STF tests from within IntelliJ or execute STF tests for IntelliJ.
 However IntelliJ/Gradle supports to run multiple IntelliJ instances from within IntelliJ in order to test Saros by hand.

 Run Multiple IntelliJ Instances for Testing